-Branch Libraries: New York Public Library branch locations are open with full service, including general library use and seating, unlimited browsing, computer access, and more.
-See NYPL's reopening page for the latest information.
+Branch Libraries: New York Public Library branch locations offer general library use and seating, unlimited browsing, computer access, and more.

 Research Libraries: Try the Rose Main Reading Room at the Stephen A. Schwarzman Building, for quiet study, thought, and computer use.
 Please note that some research divisions require an appointment to view their collections and you may also need to email or book a virtual consultation with a Library staff member before your research visit.
 Find out more in the NYPL's Guide to Onsite Service at the Research Libraries.

 Sign up for Research at NYPL email updates to receive announcements regarding NYPL's research services.